Final Fantasy Agito: Reception

 Roughly a week after Agitos release, it was announced that the game had 500,000 registered users in Japan.
 By November of that year, the figure had expanded to one million players.
 Later, Touch Arcade reported that active player numbers had dropped drastically after long-term poor impressions.

 Famitsu, in a review of the game shortly after release, praised the combat and graphics, but found the touch controls difficult to handle.
 The reviewer finished by recommending the game to fans of the Final Fantasy series.
-Kotaku's Richard Eisenbeis said that the game went "far beyond what [he] expected going in", noting that he did not feel outclassed by other players despite not using the game's microtransaction system.
+Kotakus Richard Eisenbeis said that the game went "far beyond what [he] expected going in", noting that he did not feel outclassed by other players despite not using the game's microtransaction system.
 Shaun Musgrave of Touch Arcade praised the game's graphics and combat, comparing the battle missions to Puzzle & Dragons.
 He did question the general balance, but noted that the game was still young and Square Enix had the chance to smooth things out.